-The mysqlbackup option to perform a restore operation is copy-back.
-The restoration process requires the database server to be already shut down.
-It copies the data files, logs, and other backed-up files from the backup directory back to their original locations, and performs any required post-processing on them.
-The options datadir, innodb_log_files_in_group, and innodb_log_file_size must be specified either in the target server's configuration file, in the file specified by the --defaults-file option, or as command-line options.
+The mysqlbackup options to perform a restore operation are copy-back and copy-back-andapply-log.
+The restoration process requires the database server to be already shut down (except for restorations of backups created with the --use-tts option; see explanations below).
+The process copies the data files, logs, and other backed-up files from the backup directory back to their original locations, and performs any required post-processing on them.
+For any restore operation, the options datadir, innodb\log\files\in\group, and innodb\log\file\size must be specified either in the target server's configuration file, in the file specified by the --defaults-file option, or as command-line options.